ChristopherCS/UnionFindAssignment/README.md

 $ node C_Carlson_Assignment3.js inputFileName
 ```

 It is important that the name of the input file is passed as an argument when calling the program, or the program will not run.
 Also, ensure the input file is formatted according to the specifications shown above, or the program will not function properly.
+Particularly, if there is an empty line at the end of the file, it will error and die.

 **Visit the project's repository on github at [https://github.com/ChristopherCS/UnionFindAssignment](https://github.com/ChristopherCS/UnionFindAssignment).**

+## Time Complexity Analysis
+The time complexity analysis is in the markdown file called TimeComplexity (TimeComplexity.md).

 #### License MIT